jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 ----

-This is one way to make a Python_ `Test Driven Development`_ environment
+This is one way to make a Python_ `Test Driven Development`_ environment on a Windows Computer that does NOT have `Windows Subsystem Linux`_

 ----